What is your mission statement?

-For events such as The Telectroscope and ‘Power Plant’ in Lumiere, we had exact numbers from the tickets sold.
+For events such as The Telectroscope and Dining With Alice we had exact numbers from the tickets sold.
 However, Artichoke’s events are usually unticketed, and as such it’s very difficult for us to gauge exact audience numbers.
 In the case of One & Other, we could estimate potential audience numbers because there are statistics on how many people pass through Trafalgar Square each day during the summer.
-For The Sultan’s Elephant, La Machine and Lumiere we relied on local authorities’ expertise, on the police and on BBC estimates.
+For The Sultan’s Elephant and La Machine we relied on local authorities’ expertise, on the police and on BBC estimates.

 How do you measure the impact of the work you create?

 We commission an independent evaluation for most of our projects.
 The results of these evaluations usually addresses where people have travelled from, how much they have spent and how they rate various aspects of the event.
 From this data we can tell how far-reaching our marketing is and which demographics the event appealed to, as well as what benefits were gained for the city or venue.